-Your SENCO should arrange an appropriate transition review in plenty of time before any move.
-Staff from the receiving school should be invited to attend.
-Transition meetings and visits should be arranged for the pupil or student, often accompanied by a well-known member of staff.
-The pupil should receive as much transition work as they feel necessary.
+We recognise that transitions can be difficult for a child with SEND and Your SENCO should arrange an appropriate transition review in plenty of take steps to ensure that any transition is a smooth as possible. time before any move.
+Staff from the receiving school should be invited If your child is moving to another school: to attend.
+Transition meetings and visits should be arranged for the pupil • We will contact the receiving school's SENCo and ensure that they or student, often accompanied by a well-known member of staff.
+The pupil know about any special arrangements or support that needs to be should receive as much transition work as they feel necessary. made for your child.